bsidesorlando/site/venue.md

 ### Publix

-1501 Meeting Pl, Orlando, FL 32814
+4000 N Goldenrod Rd, Winter Park, FL 32792

-Located in the general area of Full Sail
+Located close by to Full Sail Live

+### Firehouse Subs

+419 S Semoran Blvd, Winter Park, FL 32792

+Close by and quick to grab in between talks!

 ### McDonald's
 On University Blvd